Committed to net zero carbon emissions by 2030

 Our net zero journey

 SMS’s net-zero 2030 roadmap is actively being realised through a variety of sustainability measures rolled out organisation-wide in a phased manner.
-This includes increased adoption of renewable on-site generation and battery storage to power core sites across the Group’s UK and Ireland estate and the transition of SMS’s nationwide fleet to electric vehicles (EVs).
+This includes increased adoption of renewable on-site generation and battery storage to power core sites across the Group’s UK and Ireland estate and the transition of SMS’s nationwide fleet to low-carbon and electric vehicles (EVs).
 Our target encompasses:

 - Scope 1: the direct greenhouse (GHG) emissions that occur from sources that are controlled or owned by our organisation